Acushnet to Fall River Reliability Project

 ENERGY FACILITIES SITING BOARD

-To construct and operate the new 115-kV overhead transmission line, Eversource and National Grid will file a petition with the Massachusetts EFSB for approval.
+To construct and operate the new 115-kV overhead transmission line, Eversource and National Grid have filed a petition with the Massachusetts EFSB for approval.
 The petition filing is part of the regulatory review process, as defined by Massachusetts state statutes.
+Read the petition.

-Eversource and National Grid will engage town officials, residents, businesses, community groups and other stakeholders via municipal briefings, open houses, mailings and meetings to answer questions and listen to concerns.
+Eversource and National Grid have engaged town officials, residents, businesses, community groups and other stakeholders via municipal briefings, open houses, mailings, and meetings to answer questions and listen to concerns.
 As the proposed project proceeds through the siting and permitting process, we will continue keep you informed.

 For more information about the Eversource portion of the Acushnet to Fall River Reliability Project, please reach out to us at ProjectInfo@eversource.com or call 800-793-2202.